Table of Contents[Hide][Show]

 Also, it isn’t just plant foods.
 Dairy and eggs contain these common substances as well!

 Lectins are truly natural, biologically important, and widespread.
-They are generally not something to be concerned about save in beans and other legumes.
+They are generally not something to be concerned about except in beans and other legumes.
 In these foods, their concentrations and types can pose real risks to our well being if consumed raw or improperly prepared!

 Let’s dig into that aspect a bit more.

-Not all Lectins are the Same
+Not all Lectins are Created Equal!

 Lectins, like many classes or types of chemicals, are not all the same or equal.
 Just like the world is full of thousands of strains of E.coli with only a few actually harmful to human health, so too with lectins.
 There are hundreds or more types, but only a few pose any real danger, and often, only under certain circumstances.